bitmakerlabs/wdi-october-2017/07-programming-fundamentals-part-2-collections-and-iteration/README.md

 ### Step #1: Create Your Array Of Items

-Create an array of items of something you like.
+Create an array of things you like.
 Include at least five items.
 For example, if you like ice cream, you could create the following array:

 ```ruby
 flavours = ['Chocolate', 'Strawberry', 'Vanilla', 'Rocky Road', 'Green Tea']